hpc-unex/libtaulop/README.md

 A similar command is available for 3D tests and a couple of scripts for running the algorithm (stage 1) with several messages sizes.

+As well, mapping-aware algorithms are available for 2D and 3D, named `suara2dmap_grid`and `suara2dmap_grid`.

 **Note: For more parameters and options, type:**

 **``$ ~/suara2d_grid --help``**.